Dilan-GitHub/AutomotiveSales/README.md

 2. Trends that highlight peak sales periods and potential seasonality
 3. Opportunities to improve profit margins and optimize inventory
 4. Overall, the project offers a data-driven approach for enhancing sales effectiveness, helping the dealership make informed decisions to boost performance and profitability.

+# Results

+## Results of Sales Performance Analysis
+# The table ranks salespeople based on their total sales (in descending order), along with their corresponding total profit.
+Here's a summary of the top and key performers:
+1. Top Performer:
+o	Andrew Thomas (ID: 12):
+	Total Sales: $1,913,836
+	Total Profit: $370,747
+2. High Performers:
+o	David Miller (ID: 7):
+	Total Sales: $1,871,077
+	Total Profit: $311,995
+o	Sophia Moore (ID: 9):
+	Total Sales: $1,807,799
+	Total Profit: $413,379 (highest profit among all).
+3. Observations:
+o	Despite Sophia Moore ranking third in total sales, she leads in total profit, suggesting efficient sales or high-margin deals. o	The spread of sales and profits shows consistent performance among the top salespeople, with total sales ranging from ~$1.2M to ~$1.9M.

+## The analysis reveals the average sale price for each salesperson, ranking them in descending order.
+Here's what the results indicate:

+1. David Miller achieved the highest average sale price of approximately $22,013.
+2. John Smith followed closely with an average sale price of around $21,715.
+3. Emily Taylor was third with an average sale price of about $21,599.
+4. Andrew Thomas achieved an average sale price of $21,504.
+5. Alex Johnson rounded out the top performers with an average sale price of $20,709.

+## Key Insights:
+•	Top Performer: David Miller appears to be the best-performing salesperson in terms of sale price averages, potentially indicating a focus on higher-value customers or deals.
+•	Narrow Margins: The differences between the top averages (e.g., David Miller and John Smith) are relatively small, suggesting competitive performance among the top salespeople.
+•	Overall Trends: These averages may reflect differences in customer bases, deal sizes, or even the types of products each salesperson focuses on.

+ ## Key Insights:
+•	Financial Health and DTI: Credit scores tend to decline as the DTI increases, aligning with the idea that higher debt relative to income can affect creditworthiness.
+•	Customer Segments: The group with DTI = 0.03 has the most customers, making it a significant demographic for business strategies.
+•	Income Trends: Income levels don’t consistently correlate with DTI, suggesting variability in how customers manage their finances.